alice-biometrics/petisco/README.md

         Injectable function to provide headers.
 By default is used headers_provider logging_types_blacklist
         Logging Blacklist.
 Object of defined Type will not be logged.
-By default ( [bytes] ) bytes object won't be logged. application_config
+By default ( [bytes] ) bytes object won't be logged. petisco
-        Use ApplicationConfig to set params as: app_name, app_version, logger, or event_manager (EventConfig)
+        Use Petisco to set params as: app_name, app_version, logger, or event_manager (EventConfig)

 ### Model your Domain